-Policy 6 Protecting and Enhancing Heritage Assets
+Policy DNP6 Protecting and Enhancing Heritage Assets

-- 1. Development should demonstrate an understanding of the history of the area.
-Proposals for development, including change of use, that involve a designated heritage asset, or the setting of a designated heritage asset will be expected to: - a) conserve, enhance or better reveal those elements which contribute to the heritage significance and/or its setting; - b) respect any features of special architectural or historic interest, including where relevant the historic curtilage or context, its value within a group and/or its setting, such as the importance of a street frontage, traditional roofscape, or traditional shopfronts; - c) be sympathetic in terms of its siting, size, scale, height, alignment, proportions, design and form, building technique(s), materials and detailing, boundary treatments and surfacing, or are of a high quality contemporary or innovative nature which complements the local vernacular, in order to retain the special interest that justifies its designation;
+- Development should demonstrate an understanding of the history of the area.
+Proposals for development, including change of use, that involve a designated heritage asset, or the setting of a designated heritage asset will be expected to: - a) conserve, enhance or better reveal those elements which contribute to the heritage significance and/or its setting; - b) respect any features of special architectural or historic interest, including where relevant the historic curtilage or context, its value within a group and/or its setting, such as the importance of a street frontage, traditional roofscape, or traditional shopfronts. - c) be sympathetic in terms of its siting, size, scale, height, alignment, proportions, design and form, building technique(s), materials and detailing, boundary treatments and surfacing, or are of a high quality contemporary or innovative nature which complements the local vernacular, in order to retain the special interest that justifies its designation;

-- d) ensure significant views away from, through, towards and associated with the heritage asset(s) are conserved or enhanced; - 2.
-Proposals that will lead to substantial harm or total loss of significance will be refused unless it can be demonstrated that the substantial harm or loss is necessary to achieve substantial public benefits that outweigh that harm or loss, where it can be demonstrated that: - a) the nature of the heritage asset prevents a reasonable use of the site; - b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; - c) the harm or loss is outweighed by the benefit of bringing the site back into use. - 3.
+- d) ensure significant views away from, through, towards and associated with the heritage asset(s) are conserved or enhanced; - Proposals that will lead to substantial harm or total loss of significance to a designated heritage asset will be dealt with in accordance with Paragraph 201 of the NPPF. - 3.
 Proposals that would result in less than substantial harm to the significance of a designated heritage asset (including their setting) will only be supported where it can be demonstrated that the public benefits will outweigh any harm identified. - 4.
+The following are nominated for inclusion on the Local List of Heritage Assets for further consideration by NWBC:

+Dordon Village Hall

+Dordon Men's Institute

+Dordon Congregational Church

+Dordon War Memorial

+Dordon Working Men's Club

+Hall End Hall Farm Barn

+St Leonards Church

+St Leonards Church Hall

+Dordon Hall Farm Buildings

+Lee's Cottage

-The following are nominated as non- designated heritage assets for further consideration by NWBC: Dordon Village Hall Dordon Men's Institute Dordon Congregational Church Dordon War Memorial Dordon Church Hall Dordon Working Men's Club Hall End Hall Farm Barn St Leonards Church and Hall Dordon Hall Farm Buildings Lee's Cottage - 5.
-The restoration of listed buildings on Historic England's Heritage at Risk register, will be supported where the proposal is compatible with the designation provided that the proposal; - a) recognises the significance of the heritage asset as an integral part of the proposal and its design and layout, - b) recognises the significance of the heritage asset as a central part of the design and layout, - c) has special regard to the desirability of preserving the asset and its setting and any features of special architectural or historic interest, and - d) removes or seeks to remove the risk to the heritage asset. - 6.
+- The restoration of listed buildings on Historic England's Heritage at Risk register, will be supported where the proposal is compatible with the designation provided that the proposal; - a) recognises the significance of the heritage asset as an integral part of the proposal and its design and layout, - b) recognises the significance of the heritage asset as a central part of the design and layout, - c) has special regard to the desirability of preserving the asset and its setting and any features of special architectural or historic interest, and - d) removes or seeks to remove the risk to the heritage asset. - 6.
 The former drovers' lanes are narrow country lanes, the stretch of Dordon Hall Lane running from Manor House Farm Cottage to St Helena, and Dunn's Lane (see Map 8b) have a historic and rural landscape character being mainly single width carriageways which are sunken and with mature, high hedges in places.
 Where possible, proposals should demonstrate they have regard to this historic rural landscape character in the proposals for the movement of vehicles, pedestrians and cyclists along them.